ClickHouse/clickhouse-docs/docs/en/cloud/reference/cloud-compatibility.md

   - Support for `CREATE AS SELECT`, which is currently not available.
 As a workaround, we suggest using `CREATE ...
 EMPTY ...
 AS SELECT` and then inserting into that table (see [this blog](https://clickhouse.com/blog/getting-data-into-clickhouse-part-1) for an example).
   - Some experimental syntax may be disabled, for instance, `ALTER TABLE … MODIFY QUERY` statement.
   - Some introspection functionality may be disabled for security purposes, for example, the `addressToLine` SQL function.
-  - Do not use `ON CLUSTER` parameters in ClickHouse Cloud - these are not needed, and while are mostly NOOP functions, can still cause an error if you are trying to use [macros](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#macros) - macros often do not work and not needed in ClickHouse Cloud
+  - Do not use `ON CLUSTER` parameters in ClickHouse Cloud - these are not needed.
+While these are mostly no-op functions, they can still cause an error if you are trying to use [macros](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#macros).
+Macros often do not work and are not needed in ClickHouse Cloud.

 ### Database and table engines
 ClickHouse Cloud provides a highly-available, replicated service by default.
-As a result, the database engine is Replicated and the following table engines are supported:
+As a result, all database and table engines are "Replicated":
   - ReplicatedMergeTree (default, when none is specified)
   - ReplicatedSummingMergeTree
   - ReplicatedAggregatingMergeTree